 Who is accountable for trust account reconciliation?

-The servicer.
+The servicer is accountable.
 Trust reconciliation reports tie pooled investor funds to specific loans on a monthly basis.
-Regulators in trust-fund states — California being the loudest current example — treat reconciliation gaps as primary enforcement targets.
+Regulators in trust-fund states — California being the most active current example — treat reconciliation gaps as primary enforcement targets.

 Can a private lender produce these reports without a servicing platform?

-Producing them once is one thing.
-Producing them consistently, defensibly, and on a schedule that survives audit is another.
+Producing them once is achievable with spreadsheets.
+Producing them consistently, defensibly, and on a schedule that survives audit is a different challenge entirely.
 Spreadsheets fail under diligence; institutional servicing platforms produce reports that hold up to a note buyer’s review.

 This content is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Lending and servicing regulations vary by state.
 Consult a qualified attorney before structuring any loan.